Skip Sub Menu

 D. Leave of Absence and Re-Entry

-F. Financial Responsibility
+E. Financial Responsibility

 Responsibility for all costs of assessment, treatment, rehabilitation and aftercare shall be borne by the student.

-III.
+IV.
 SELF-REPORTING REQUIREMENT

 The College may request any CPHS student to complete an additional criminal background check if the College is asked to provide information to regulatory bodies to support the execution of their duties of protecting the public health.
-Students have the right to request from the College of Pharmacy and Health Sciences copies of all documents and other information shared with these regulatory bodies.
+Students have the right to request from copies of all documents and other information shared with these regulatory bodies by CPHS.

-IV.
-CONSEQUENCES OF FAILURE TO ADHERE TO THIS POLICY/APPEAL
+V. CONSEQUENCES OF FAILURE TO ADHERE TO THIS POLICY/APPEAL

-Students who fail to adhere to these policies and procedures, including undergoing an initial assessment and treatment, if necessary, may be suspended or dropped from the College.
-Readmission after suspension may be granted upon satisfaction of certain conditions.
 Students may appeal, in writing, any actions taken against them under this policy within fourteen (14) calendar days after they receive notice of the action.
-Such an appeal comes first to the Dean and then to the Provost of the University if the student is dissatisfied with the Dean's decision.
+Such an appeal is first to the Dean.
+If the student is dissatisfied with the Dean's decision, the student must appeal the Dean’s decision within seven (7) days to the Provost of the University.
+If the student does not appeal the Dean's decision to the Provost, then the Dean's decision becomes final.
+In the event of a timely appeal to the Provost, his/her decision is final.
 In all such proceedings, the student shall have (1) prior notice of the time and place of the meeting with the Dean/Provost, (2) the right to be heard and present relevant evidence or witnesses on his/her behalf; and (3) the right to receive a written decision from the Dean/Provost.
-If the student does not appeal the Dean's decision to the Provost, in writing, within seven (7) calendar days of receipt of the Dean's decision, then the Dean's decision becomes final.
-In the event of a timely appeal to the Provost, his/her decision is final.

-V. STUDENT AGREEMENT
+VI.
+STUDENT AGREEMENT

 I hereby release and agree to hold harmless Drake University and its agents and employees from any and all claims arising out of my participation in any voluntary or mandatory assessment, treatment, rehabilitation and aftercare undertaken pursuant to this Student Chemical Dependency Policy and Statement.